apache/druid/docs/api-reference/sql-api.md

 You can also specify query-level context parameters directly within the SQL query string using the `SET` command.
 For more details, see [SET statements](../querying/sql.md#set-statements).

-The following functionally equivalent JSON object uses `SET` command for `sqlQueryId` directly in the query:
+The following request body is functionally equivalent to the previous example and uses SET instead of the `context` parameter:

 ```JSON
 [